-The IAP UW Workshop on the Future of AI in the Cloud will be conducted on Friday, May 9, 2025 at UW.
+The IAP UW Workshop on the Future of AI in the Cloud was conducted on Friday, May 9, 2025 at UW.

 Venue: Husky Union Building, Room 334, UW, Seattle, WA

-This workshop is co-organized by Prof. Stephanie Wang and the IAP.
+This workshop was hosted and co-organized by Prof. Stephanie Wang and the IAP.

 Venue: Husky Union Building, Room 334, UW, Seattle, WA

-This workshop is co-organized by Prof. Stephanie Wang and the IAP.
+This workshop was hosted and co-organized by Prof. Stephanie Wang and the IAP.

-Agenda – Please see the Speaker Abstracts and Bios below, along with Testimonials from previous Workshops.
-Please check back later for additional speakers and updates.
+Agenda – Videos of Presentations - Please see the Speaker Abstracts and Bios below, along with Testimonials from previous Workshops.

 8:30-8:55 – Badge Pick-up – Coffee/Tea and Breakfast Food/Snacks